Selman Waksman: Awards and honors

-Waksman acquired many awards and honours, including the Nobel Prize in 1952; the Star of the Rising Sun granted to him by the emperor of Japan, and the rank of Commandeur in the French Légion d'honneur.

-Waksman was awarded the Nobel Prize in 1952.
-In the award speech, Waksman was called "one of the greatest benefactors to mankind," as the result of the discovery of streptomycin which he took the credit for.
-Schatz protested being left out of the award, even sending a letter to the King of Sweden, King Gustav the Sixth, but the State did not have any influence over the Nobel Prize Committee’s decision and they ruled that he was a mere lab assistant working under a scientist.
+Waksman acquired many awards and honors, including the Nobel Prize in Physiology or Medicine in 1952; the Star of the Rising Sun granted to him by the emperor of Japan, and the rank of Commandeur in the French Légion d'honneur.
+He won the Nobel Prize for "ingenious, systematic, and successful studies of the soil microbes that led to the discovery of streptomycin."
+During his Nobel Prize award presentation, Waksman was called "one of the greatest benefactors to mankind," as the result of his discovery of streptomycin.
+Schatz protested being left out of the award, even sending a letter to Gustaf VI Adolf, the King of Sweden, but the State did not have any influence over the Nobel Prize Committee's decision and they ruled that he was a mere lab assistant working under a scientist.

 The Selman A. Waksman Award in Microbiology of the National Academy of Sciences is given in his honor.

 Publications

-Selman Waksman was author or co-author of over 400 scientific papers, as well as 28 books and 14 scientific pamphlets.
+Selman Waksman was the author or co-author of over 400 scientific papers, as well as 28 books and 14 scientific pamphlets.